Hello Everyone! 👋

 });

-// Different place - keys might drift!
+// Different file - keys might drift!

 queryClient.prefetchQuery({

 queryKey: ['user', id], // Typo!
-Different key
+Different key!

 queryFn: () => fetchUser(id),